-- Press Windows Key + R for opening Run Window
+1. Press Windows Key + R for opening Run dialog box.

 Restart the computer for making sure that the changes you made are implemented.
-(On restarting the computer a file ntbttxt.log is created which is discussed later in troubleshooting steps).
+On restarting the computer a file ntbttxt.log is created which is discussed later on.

 Internet explorer optimization is done to ensure that redirection is not caused by a problem in the web browser or corrupted internet settings that connects the browser online.
 If optimization is done properly, the browser and internet settings are reset back to original defaults.